firemodels/test_bundles/README.md

 [cfast](https://github.com/firemodels/test_bundles/releases/tag/CFAST_TEST).
-The scripts firebot, smokebot and cfastbot found in the [bot repo](https://github.com/firemodels/bot) run daily testing these programs.
+The scripts firebot, smokebot and cfastbot found in the [bot repo](https://github.com/firemodels/bot) run daily, testing these programs.
 If the tests pass then test bundles are built with the repo hash used by the bots.
 The repo hashes used are found in the respective release in the files CFAST_HASH, FDS_HASH and SMOKEVIEW_HASH and also in the release title along with the date and time when the commit was made for that hash.